elixir-lang/elixir-lang.github.com/_posts/2020-01-27-elixir-v1-10-0-released.markdown

 While this is the preferred approach, there are still two scenarios we need to address:

-  1. Not everyone may be aware of this pitfall, so they will mistakenly read the application environemnt at compile-time, until they are bitten by this behaviour
+  1. Not everyone may be aware of this pitfall, so they will mistakenly read the application environment at compile-time, until they are bitten by this behaviour

   2. In rare occasions, you trully need to read the application environment at compile-time, and you want to be warned when you try to configure at runtime something that is valid only at compilation time